Indeed, agriculture is an important sector for Tanzania contributing up

-In Tanzania, this kind of impact has not yet been felt - at least not on a tangible scale.
-Agricultural commercialization remains marginal in the country as shown by the following statistics from 2011:
+In Tanzania, this kind of impact has not yet been felt - at least not on

 - 26 per cent of all farmers did not sell any of their crop production and so were not connected to markets.